Client-to-server API reference

 #phoneNumber required

-The user's phone number.
-To change a user's phone number, use the new phone number here along with their current userId or userUuid.
+The phone number to verify.
+To change a user's phone number, use the new phone number here.

 #userId